-There are many potential causes of hypercalcemia (see The Parathyroid Glands and Disorders of Calcium Metabolism: Causes of Hypercalcemia in Dogs and Cats).
-In hypercalcemic dogs, neoplasia (lymphosarcoma) is the most common cause followed by hypoadrenocorticism, primary hyperparathyroidism, and chronic renal failure.
+There are many potential causes of hypercalcemia (see Causes of Hypercalcemia in Dogs and Cats).
+In hypercalcemic dogs, neoplasia (lymphosarcoma) is the most common cause, followed by hypoadrenocorticism, primary hyperparathyroidism, and chronic renal failure.
 Other causes of hypercalcemia in dogs, in an approximate incidence order as seen in practice, include vitamin D toxicosis, apocrine gland carcinoma of the anal sac, multiple myeloma, carcinomas (lung, mammary, nasal, pancreas, thymus, thyroid, vaginal, and testicular), and finally, certain granulomatous diseases (blastomycosis, histoplasmosis, schistosomiasis).
 Approximately 70% of hypercalcemic dogs are also azotemic.
 However, azotemia is uncommon in dogs with hyperparathyroidism.

 Hypercalcemia of Malignancy

 The most common tumor associated with hypercalcemia in dogs, lymphoma is also one of the tumors associated with hypercalcemia in cats.
-The pathogenesis of the hypercalcemia may involve 2 general mechanisms.
-One is local elaboration of an osteolytic factor that induces resorption of bone and mobilization of calcium when the bone marrow is infiltrated by tumors cells.
+The pathogenesis of the hypercalcemia may involve two general mechanisms.
+One is local elaboration of an osteolytic factor that induces resorption of bone and mobilization of calcium when the bone marrow is infiltrated by tumor cells.
 The other, probably more important, is humoral hypercalcemia in which neoplastic cells produce a humoral factor that acts at a distance from the tumor.
 As evidence for secretion of a humoral substance by tumor cells, increased bone resorption, phosphaturia, and urinary excretion of cyclic adenosine monophosphate (cAMP) have been documented in dogs with lymphoma.
-Serum concentrations of both PTH and 1,25-dihydroxyvitamin D are generally low in these dogs, but a peptide related to PTH (PTHrP) has been detected in dogs with lymphoma (see The Parathyroid Glands and Disorders of Calcium Metabolism: Characteristic Laboratory Abnormalities Associated with Common Causes of Hypercalcemia).
+Serum concentrations of both PTH and 1,25-dihydroxyvitamin D are generally low in these dogs, but PTHrP has been detected in dogs with lymphoma (see Characteristic Laboratory Abnormalities Associated with Common Causes of Hypercalcemia).

 Adenocarcinoma of the Apocrine Glands of the Anal Sac